Chris-Johnston/Chris-Johnston.github.io/_posts/2020-08-08-harddrive-recovery.md

 One important difference is that Costco does not let you (or does not make it easy) to re-download the photos as they are uploaded in the original quality.

 You can download the thumbnails, but they are slightly compressed.
-[I wrote a TaperMonkey script to do this.](https://github.com/Chris-Johnston/CostcoPhotoCenterScraper)
+[I wrote a TamperMonkey script to do this.](https://github.com/Chris-Johnston/CostcoPhotoCenterScraper)

 The alternative that Costco offers is a Photo USB, which is just a flash drive with your files.
 I found that these files seemed like they were of the original quality, but they still aren't the Camera RAWs that I really wanted.
 I paid $10 for the flash drive anyways.